zkoss/zk-mvvm-book/syntax/shadow_elements.md

 # Shadow Elements
-In the following sections, we'll cover all the tags of shadow element used on a ZUL, and give the descriptions and examples.
+In the following sections, we will cover all the tags of shadow element used in a ZUL, and give the descriptions and examples.